sidefy-team/sidefy-plugins/freshrss/README.md

 ## FreshRSS

-Fetch unread and recent articles from your self-hosted FreshRSS instance, displaying them in Sidefy calendar.
+Fetch unread and recent articles from your self-hosted FreshRSS instance, displaying them in Sidefy timeline.

 ### Features